-In her five seasons at Oregon, Mulkey guided the Ducks to a 43-3 overall record while winning four national titles, 30 event titles, coached 11 student-athletes to All-America honors with two earning athlete of the year awards.
+In her eight seasons as a head coach, Mulkey, a native of Atlanta, Ga., has an overall record of 73-4 while winning seven national titles, 48 event titles, coached 20 student-athletes to All-America honors with four earning athlete of the year awards.

 Prior to her stint at Oregon, Mulkey built the Kennesaw State competitive cheer program into a national powerhouse.
 The Owls finished fourth in the 2008 All-Women's Division I Collegiate Championships after capturing national titles in 2004 and 2005.

 Mulkey, a 1998 Kennesaw State health and exercise science graduate, oversaw the development of a program that finished no worse than third nationally from 2001 through 2007.
 Her success resulted in the program ascending to the Division I level in 2006.